jenkinsci/simple-travis-runner-plugin/README.md

 An example of using a Jenkinsfile to call a .travis.yml can be found at [this repo](https://github.com/abayer/dummy-travis-test).

 # TODO
+- [ ] config.jelly and help HTML for Snippet Generator and reference docs.
+- [ ] Tests, tests, tests!
 - [ ] Make sure this will fail if run outside of a `node` block.
 - [ ] Allow execution of all `script` entries even if one fails.
 - [ ] Time out individual `script` entries.